Expat IRA Basics

-Need some IRA support?
-The IRA stands for Individual Retirement Arrangements.
+IRA stands for Individual Retirement Arrangements.
 It allows US citizens, living on land or abroad the ability to save money for retirement.
 You set up an account with a financial institution to put money in, on a tax-free or tax-deferred (delayed payments) basis.
+Be warned though, as an expat,your IRA contribution could cost you if you don’t invest correctly.

 There are three main types of IRA accounts:

-- Traditional IRA: This is when you make monetary contributions you can deduct on your tax return.
+- Traditional: This is when you make monetary contributions you can deduct on your tax return.
 Plus, any earnings you do make can potentially become tax-deferred (taxed at a lower rate) until you take them out of your retirement account.

-- Roth IRA: You can make monetary contributions that already had taxes paid (ie: after tax).
+- Roth: You can make monetary contributions that already had taxes paid (ie: after tax).
 From this, your earnings and withdraws can potentially be tax-free (as long as you meet certain conditions).

-- Rollover IRA: Monetary contributions are ‘’rolled over’’ from an old (employer-sponsored) retirement plan, into a traditional IRA.
+- Rollover: Monetary contributions are ‘’rolled over’’ from an old (employer-sponsored) retirement plan, into a traditional IRA.
 For this account you can fold your tax-deferred status of assets from retirements without having early withdrawal penalties, or pay current taxes.
-There are other rollover IRA types as well including traditional IRA to roth IRA, etc.
+There are other rollover types as well including traditional IRA to roth IRA, etc.

 Why Is It Useful to Help Save for Retirement